tthorntone/AdNauseam-Wiki/Why-don't-you-accept-donations?.md

-A couple of reasons, each on its own is enough for me to not want donations.

 I don't want the administrative workload coming with donations.
 I don't want the project to become in need of funding in any way: no dedicated home page + no forum = no cost = no need for donations.
 I want to be free to move onto something else if ever I get tired working on these project (no donations = no expectations).